Is your trip to Argentina rapidly approaching and you’re wondering what to wear and what to leave behind?

 Buenos Aires Climate & Seasons:

-• In summer, Buenos Aires is HOT and humid, extremely hot.
+- In summer, Buenos Aires is hot and humid.
 Pack light and flowy comfortable clothing in natural fibers.
 Bring a hat, wear sunscreen, comfort is key.

-• In winter, it can be wet and dreary but not extremely cold (very rarely dipping below freezing).
+- In winter, it can be wet and dreary but not extremely cold (very rarely dipping below freezing).
 Pack a waterproof windbreaker, coat, scarf, and comfortable boots.
+Blundstones work both in BA and in Patagonia.

-• Spring and fall are gorgeous!
-Pack light layers for cool evenings and mornings.
+- Spring and fall are gorgeous!
+Pack light layers like a sweater or fleece for cool evenings and mornings.
 Light clothes for warmer afternoons.

 What to Pack for Buenos Aires